Joseph82/RxSensors/README.md

 * receive only distinct events
 * eventually we want the result to be displayed on the UI.

-The below snipped of code will do that:
+The below snippet of code will do that:

 ```Java
 Disposable disposable = RxSensor.sensorEvent(this, Sensor.TYPE_ACCELEROMETER)